 1. Applications for awards will be accepted three times each fiscal year for as long as the Fund remains in effect.
 Closing dates for applications are:

 Fall Cycle: 5 p.m. on the second Monday in September

 Spring Cycle: 5 p.m. on the last Monday in January

-Summer Cycle: 5 p.m. on the second Friday in April
+Summer Cycle: 5 p.m. on the second Mondays in April

-2. Applications must include a recommendation by the faculty member’s Department Chair and the Dean of the appropriate College.
+2. Applications must include a recommendation by the faculty member’s Department Chair, confirming the significance of the faculty member’s participation.